Beginning Greek I – NGRK 520

 Workbook Assignments (19)

-Each quiz will cover the Reading & Study material for the modules/weeks in which it is assigned.
+Each quiz will cover the Learn material for the modules: weeks in which it is assigned.
 Each quiz will be closed-book/closed-notes, contain between 5 and 25 true/false and multiple-choice questions, and have a 30-minute time limit.
 (MLOs: A, B, C, D, E)

-Each exam will cover the Reading & Study material for the modules/weeks in which it is assigned.
-Each exam will be closed-book/closed-notes, contain 50–51 true/false, multiple-choice, and short-answer questions, and have a 1 hour and 30 minute time limit.
+Each Exam will cover the Learn material for the modules in which it is assigned.
+Each Unit Quiz will be closed-book/closed-notes, contain 80 true/false, multiple-choice, and short-answer questions, and have a 1 hour and 30 minute time limit.
 (MLOs: A, B, C, D, E, F)